Fan Tips

 • Permitted: one small clutch bag (max 4.5x6.5 inches) — use for wallet, keys, lip balm

-• Permitted: sealed factory-packaged snacks for young children — confirmed as allowed in FIFA hospitality FAQ
+• Permitted: sealed factory-packaged snacks for young children

 • Re-entry: not permitted at any World Cup 2026 venue — once inside, leaving and returning is not allowed